-proposed appointments for the Chief Executive Officer, any Deputy Chief Executive Officers, directors and Committee Chairmen and members.

-For that purpose, the Appointments Committee must take all of the following factors into account, given the composition and evolution of the Company's shareholding to obtain a balanced composition of the Board:

-- independence, - gender balance, - nationality, - international experience and expertise (particularly the financial or accounting skills required for members of the Audit Committee); - presentation of a succession plan for executive corporate officers and, on the initiative of the Chief Executive Officer, for Executive Committee members; - the independent status of each of the directors with respect to the definition of "independence" adopted by the Board, and any changes (or explanations of criteria) to be made to that definition; - its part of the Board's report on Corporate Governance; - the review of proposed responses to any requests from regulatory authorities (AMF, HCGE) and, more generally, the Committee makes any recommendations it sees fit to the Board on compliance with best governance practices and the recommendations of the AFEP-MEDEF Code; in that respect, it annually reviews the conclusions of the Board and its Committees' self-assessment and the main resulting recommendations.
+- proposed appointments for the Chief Executive Officer, any Deputy Chief Executive Officers, directors and Committee Chairmen and members. - for that purpose, the Appointments Committee must take all of the following factors into account, given the composition and evolution of the Company's shareholding to obtain a balanced composition of the Board: - independence, - gender balance, - nationality, - international experience and expertise (particularly the financial or accounting skills required for members of the Audit Committee or the sustainability expertise of the members of the Board); - presentation of a succession plan for executive corporate officers and, on the initiative of the Chief Executive Officer, for Executive Committee members; - the independent status of each of the directors with respect to the definition of "independence" adopted by the Board, and any changes (or explanations of criteria) to be made to that definition; - the diversity policy applied to the Board and gender diversity policy applied to governing bodies; - its part of the Board's report on Corporate Governance; - the review of proposed responses to any requests from regulatory authorities (AMF, HCGE); and - more generally, the Committee makes any recommendations it sees fit to the Board on compliance with best governance practices and the recommendations of the AFEP-MEDEF Code; in that respect, it annually reviews the conclusions of the Board and its Committees' self-assessment and the main resulting recommendations.